 An independent contractor is an individual who is self-employed or hired by an organization to work in another organization (yours).
 A subcontractor works for the contractor and is paid for the work performed according to your specifications.

 Before you start your search for a contractor or subcontractor, you’ll want to be prepared for what to do once you’ve found the right candidate.
+Here are some best practices to follow when hiring and managing independent contractors:

 Draft an agreement

-A written contract should clearly detail the job that is to be done, and include terms and conditions.
-A contract sets clear expectations from the start about the duration of the project, the tasks to be completed, the manner in which they are to be performed, the schedule of deadlines, and the method of payment (including billing rates).
-It’s also important to understand what the contractor or subcontractor wants – that is, why is he/she is interested in doing the job?
+It’s also important to understand what the contractor or subcontractor wants – that is, why he/she is interested in doing the job.
 Ask them what they hope to learn from working on this project; then make sure to deliver on that so that you both gain from the exchange.
 Once you’ve set up a clear agreement, revisit it periodically throughout the lifespan of the project to make sure things are going according to plan and make changes, if necessary.

 Communicate throughout the process